zendframework/zendframework/README.md

    added php-cs-fixer to the Travis-CI build tasks.
  - ServiceManagerAwareInterface was removed from all but the most necessary locations, and replaced with ServiceLocatorAwareInterface.
+ - Zend\Feed\Reader, Zend\Dom, Zend\Serializer\Wddx, and Zend\Soap were
+   not properly protecting against XXE injections; these situations have now been corrected.

 Around *70* pull requests for a variety of features and bugfixes were handled since beta5!